Revealing Yeshua Secretly Guarded by the Rabbis

 Torn away from us is Messiah our Righteousness, we are in the state of collapse, we have no one to justify us that our transgressions and our crimes are burdened upon Him.
 And He becomes desecrated from our crimes, He suffers from the wrath of our sins.
 He finds forgiveness for our transgressions that we are healed by His wounds and His stripes that He is internally recreated in you.
 From the circle of the gentiles raise Him up.
 From Mt.
 Seir bail Him out that He may be heard on the mountain of Lebanon second time by the hand of Ynon.

-What it means is that according to the Midrashim, Yeshua the Messiah went into exile (the Roman exile) to suffer together with His brethren over and over again for 2,000 years.
+What it means is that according to the teaching of the Rabbis in the Midrashim, Yeshua the Messiah went into exile (the Roman exile) to suffer together with His brethren over and over again for 2,000 years.
 The Rabbis derive this from the plural form of the word “death” in Isa 53:9.
-Hence, Yeshua did not die on the cross once but many times, over and over again, whenever His brethren were dying inexile by the hands of the Christian gentiles.
+Hence, Yeshua did not die on the cross once but many times: over and over again, whenever His brethren were dying in exile by the hands of the Christian gentiles.

-In other words, the ancient Rabbis of blessed memory taught that Israel is to redeem Yeshua from the Christian gentiles as He redeemed from their transgressions by His wounds on the cross.
+In other words, the ancient Rabbis of blessed memory taught that Israel is to redeem Yeshua from the Christian gentiles as He redeemed His brethren from their transgressions by His wounds.

-And another proof that the ancient Rabbis believed in Yeshua the Messiah.
+And there is another proof that the ancient Rabbis believed in Yeshua the Messiah.

 There is a ceremony held thirty days of the birth of the first born son.
-This ceremony is called “Yeshua HaBen”, “Yeshua the Son”.
-In this ceremony the first born Jewish boy is redeemed from the parents to belong to Yeshua, because in the early Rabbinical eschatology, He is the redemption of the Jewish first born sons.
+This ceremony is called by the Rabbis “Yeshua HaBen”, “Yeshua the Son”.
+In this ceremony the first born Jewish boy is redeemed from the parents to belong to Yeshua, because in the early Rabbinical eschatology, the Rabbis believed Yeshua is the redemption of the first born sons of Israel.

 May we merit seeing the coming of our Mashiach speedily in our days.